Summer is approaching, and summer is a particularly easy sweat season a painful sweat can…

-Color fastness to perspiration (acid and alkaline) refers to the ability not to fade and not to stain when the dyed fabric is perspired, and it is one of the main color fastness testing items of textiles.
+The color fastness to perspiration (acid and alkaline) refers to the ability not to fade and not to stain when the dyed fabric is perspired, and it is one of the main color fastness testing items of textiles.
 In daily life, textiles clenched to the skin for a long time and come into contact with the sweat secreted by the skin, which may lead to the transfer of dyes to the skin, so it is particularly important of colour fastness to perspiration test of clothing products.

 At present, ISO 105 E04, AATCC 15, JIS L 0848 are common color fastness to perspiration test method.
 In addition, GB/T 3992, BS EN ISO 105 E04, din EN ISO 105 E04, NF G07 013 E04, EN ISO 105 E04 in China, Britain, Germany, France, and Europe, which are referred to ISO 105 E04 perspiration fastness test method.
 Therefore, this paper will discuss the color fastness to perspiration test of textiles from two aspects that we pay more attention to.Comparison of the color fastness to perspiration test for different versions of ISO 105 E04:

 Comparison of ISO 105 E04:2013, ISO 105 E04:2008 and ISO 105 E04:1994Comparison of the standard of colour fastness to perspiration in different countries: